karatelabs/karate/karate-netty/README.md

 [ActiveMQ](http://activemq.apache.org) is being used for the sake of mixing an asynchronous flow into this example, and with the help of some [simple](../karate-demo/src/test/java/mock/contract/QueueUtils.java) [utilities](../karate-demo/src/test/java/mock/contract/QueueConsumer.java), we are able to mix asynchronous messaging into a Karate test *as well as* the test-double.
 Also refer to the documentation on [handling async flows in Karate](https://github.com/intuit/karate#async).

-A simpler stand-alone example (without ActiveMQ / messaging) is also available here: [`payment-service`](https://github.com/ptrthomas/payment-service).
-You should be able to clone and run this project - and compare and contrast this with how other frameworks approach [Consumer Driven Contract](https://www.thoughtworks.com/radar/techniques/consumer-driven-contract-testing) testing.
+A simpler stand-alone example (without ActiveMQ / messaging) is also available here: [`examples/consumer-driven-contracts`](../examples/consumer-driven-contracts).
+This is a stand-alone Maven project for convenience, and you just need to clone or download a ZIP of the Karate source code to get it.
+You can compare and contrast this example with how other frameworks approach [Consumer Driven Contract](https://www.thoughtworks.com/radar/techniques/consumer-driven-contract-testing) testing.

 | Key    | Source Code | Description |
 | ------ | ----------- | ----------- |